una/personal-goals/happy-moments/happy-moments.md

 10/30/2015
 ---
 Today was the IBM Halloween party.
 Like last year, it was absolutely crazy and so much fun!
 Bluemix did a ghost pirate theme.

+10/31/2015
+---
+Halloween!
+I went to a friends party and dressed up as my corn costume!
+Everyone loved it :)

+11/01/2015
+---
+I met up with a few friends at Whistler's on 6th, then we headed to Cuvee Coffee and had amazing nitro cold brew while chatting for hours.

+11/02/2015
+---
+I took a dance class tonight!
+It was an intermediate hip hop class at Ballet Austin.
+So fun.
+I love to dance.